 The Early Years

 I started climbing when I was young, my dad took me up my first rock route when I was 2!
 All my early climbing was outdoor traditional climbing, and bouldering in Fontainbleau, France.
-My dad had been in Mountain Rescue and was part of a mountaineering club, we would go for weekends away climbing throughout the UK sporadically.
+My dad had been in the Mountain Rescue and was part of a mountaineering club, we would go for weekends away climbing throughout the UK sporadically.
 He taught me to climb and I led my first route outside when I was 11.
-At this time I had about 20% of normal central vision and no peripheral vision.
+At this time I had about 20% of blurry central vision and no peripheral vision.
 I could almost see well enough to place rock gear, but not necessarily well enough to pick out the routes from the ground.

 When I left home, and went to University in Bath I joined the Mountaineering Club and was able to climb much more frequently.
-We had regular trips to indoor walls and weekends away.
+We had regular trips to indoor walls and weekends away outdoors.
 I developed a great circle of climbing friends (this where I met Molly) and went on multiple trips to Europe.
 On these I started Alpine climbing and Ice climbing too.
 During University my sight began to deteriorate more rapidly.
 While I was studying for my Ph.D. my sight dropped to a level where I could no longer read and it began to be difficult to place gear as I could no longer see whether it was properly seated.
 I also stopped being able to pick out the holds at indoor walls.
 However this didn’t stop me climbing, I just learnt to adapt with the support of my friends.

 The Real World